abelperezok/aws-serverless-netcore/lesson-05/README.md

 Assuming your function name is 'project-lambda-HelloLambda-6G0W33QZN906', we are passing some payload, which is a JSON to be passed to our function, since we are not doing any parsing, raw JSON is displayed in the output (after Payload in the output).

-Alternatively we could use --config-file serverless-config.json instead of --region parameter and it will be taken from the file.
+We could've used --config-file serverless-config.json instead of --region parameter and it would have been taken from the configuration file.

 ### Testing with SAM local